The LAB Method Team

 Polly Founded The LAB Method out of a desire to provide early mental health intervention and practical guidance (at a cost that is less expensive than therapy) to parents, in the service of preserving and protecting the mental health of families in Marin County.
 She noticed in her practice, that families who were seeking family therapy, were often already in a crisis that could have been prevented with early education and understanding.
 Out of her drive to get life changing mental health information to parents long before problems arise, she began to offer parent LABs where parents at every age and stage could gather digestible bits of immediately helpful guidance in a group format.
-She called the group a “LAB” to encourage people to relate more deeply and more honestly at home not just to make life easier today, but also to prevent chronic loneliness, mental illness and addiction down the road.
+She called the group a “LAB” to encourage people to go beyond what they already know how to do when relating to family and try some new relating “experiments”; Each experiment she offers is designed to bring your people closer to you while prevent chronic loneliness, mental illness and addiction within families.

 Ashley Wood, LCSW

 Ashley Wood is a licensed clinical social worker, LAB Method teacher, director of the Life Support Project and mother of 3 children, one with epilepsy (Dravet Syndrome).

 Her experience on the front lines of a challenging diagnosis, combined with her training as a therapist and LAB Method teacher led her to cowrite a product with Polly Ely, MFT and Founder of The LAB Method to help families adjust more smoothly to an epilepsy diagnosis.